About UTRA

 Section 2 – Meetings of the Executive Committee

-(b) Regular Meetings .
+(b) Regular Meetings.
 Regular meetings of the Executive Committee shall be held regularly, except as otherwise fixed by the Executive Committee.

-(d) Annual Meeting .
+(d) Annual Meeting.
 The annual meeting of the Executive Committee shall be the regular meeting held immediately following the annual meeting of the Members, or such other regular meeting as the Executive Committee shall designate.

 (d) Quorum and Action by Executive Committee.
-At all meetings of the Executive Committee, except as otherwise provided by law, the certificate of incorporation or these by-laws, a quorum shall be required for the transaction of business and shall consist of not less than one-third of the entire Executive Committee, and the vote of a majority of the directors present at the time of a vote, if a quorum is present at such time, shall decide any question that may come before the meeting.
+At all meetings of the Executive Committee, except as otherwise provided by law, the certificate of incorporation or these by-laws, a quorum shall be required for the transaction of business and shall consist of not less than 3 individuals of the entire Executive Committee, and the vote of a majority of the directors present at the time of a vote, if a quorum is present at such time, shall decide any question that may come before the meeting.
 A majority of the directors present, whether or not a quorum is present, may adjourn any meeting to another time or place without notice other than announcement at the meeting of the time and place to which the meeting is adjourned.

 (e) Procedure.
 The order of business and all other matters of procedure at every meeting of the directors may be determined by the person presiding at the meeting.